jonathanmh12/semantic_domain_for_biblical_greek/README.md

 # Semantic Domain for Biblical (Koine) Greek
 **This project will contain models that aid in the analysis of semantic domain for words that occur in the bible.
 My goal is to help provide a range of possible interpretations and perhaps even weights to help prioritize the most likely to the least likely interpretation.**

+# What is a Semantic Domain?
+This concept stretches across linquistics, lexicography, and social sciences.
+The common concept which connects each of them is the idea that a word can have a range of meanings.
+For instance if I said "He ran really fast" and then later said, "he ran that code really fast", the word "ran" can mean two different things.
+The set of meanings that you can possibly use to interpret the word "ran" is the semantic domain.
+There is some uniqueness within each of the disciplines that reference this concept.
+For this project, we primarily care about linguistic and lexicographal uses of the terms.

+# Why focus on biblical Greek?
+I am a Christian.
+I want to understand the bible.
+I understand that even some non Christians have a vested interest in understanding the bible.
+A key part of this is understanding the possible and most likely interpretations of a certain word that is used in the bible.
+Biblical scholars often try to communicate the possible differences in interpretations for a given word and context so that we (laymen) can understand all possible interpretations of the passage.
+Currently you have to purchase lexicons and other upper level works to get reliable semantic domains.
+My hope is to make this an accessible way to check semantic domains for the laity.